 Thư viện chuyên khoa

 What is Orthodontic Archwire?
-Classification of Different Types of Archwires and Their Functions in Orthodontics
+Different Types and Their Functions in Orthodontics

 Similar to the use of brackets, orthodontic archwires play an important role in traditional orthodontic treatment.
 So what is orthodontic archwire?
 What are the common types of archwires?
 What are some common issues when wearing archwires?
 And their functions in orthodontics.